 Here’s what to look for in a business checking account compared to a personal checking account:

-- No fees: No hidden or monthly service fees, no ATM fees, no non-sufficient funds fees.
+- No fees: That includes hidden fees, monthly service fees, ATM fees, and non-sufficient funds fees.

-- Unlimited transactions: Make as many deposits and withdrawals as you need
+- Unlimited transactions: You want an account that gives you the ability to make as many deposits and withdrawals as you need.

-- Easy payments: Easily pay vendors and bills by ACH, wire, or check — and schedule one-time or recurring payments as needed
+- Easy payments: Pick something that facilitates easiy vender and bill payments by ACH, wire, or check — and schedule one-time or recurring payments as needed

-- Mobile-friendliness: Easily manage banking, check balances, make payments and transfers, etc. from a mobile device
+- Mobile-friendliness: Go with an account that allows you to easily manage banking, check balances, make payments and transfers, etc. from a mobile device

-- High APY: Higher than the national average, which is 0.1%.
+- High APY: Ideally, you should look for something that offers higher interest rates than the national average, which is 0.1%.

 What do you need to open a business bank account?